aistabci/abci-docs/en/docs/ngc.md

 # NVIDIA GPU Cloud (NGC)

 [NVIDIA GPU Cloud (NGC)](https://ngc.nvidia.com/) provides Docker images for GPU-optimized deep learning framework containers and HPC application containers and NGC container registry to distribute them.
-By using [Singularity](09.md#singularity), ABCI allows users to execute easily Docker images provided by NGC.
+ABCI allows users to execute NGC-provided Docker images easily by using [Singularity](09.md#singularity),

 In this page, we will explain the procedure to use Docker images registered in NGC container registry with ABCI.